Understanding Cloud Costs

 Your company runs cloud infrastructure on AWS and it wants to reduce the spend.
 You’ve already got a Savings Plan in place, you’ve right sized your instances, but when you look in Cost Explorer, the spend is still too big to believe.
 What do you do?

 If you take one thing away from this post let it be this – your objective should be to understand your costs.
-While reducing costs is important and valuable, reduction should comes as a consequence of understanding.
+While reducing costs is important and valuable, reduction should come as a consequence of understanding.

 The value of understanding cloud costs is something we at Rubrik discovered firsthand on our journey to reduce our bills.
 Below we’ll share anecdotes demonstrating our approach to achieving an understanding of our cloud spend, concrete examples of both successes and failures, and the learnings we picked up along the way.
 These stories will include how: